t-brandt/orvara/README.rst

 AstrometryFile = orvara/tests/data/Gl758_relAST.txt

-# The path to all the Gaia DR2 intermediate data
+# The path to all the Gaia intermediate epochs and scan angles from GOST

 GaiaDataDir = orvara/tests/data/gaia